wvanderwey/ROP/Tutorial-(based-on-one-sample).md

 ***Unaccounted reads (not explained by ROP) are saved to /u/scratch/b/brigitta/skin/out/unmapped_SR_1146076_unaccountedReads.fasta
 ```

+Alternatively, you can access the ROP message from the `unmapped_SR_1146076.log` logfile.

 The `/ropOut/` directory now contains the output of ROP.
 To navigate to the ropOut directory use this command